dreitier/backmon-docs/docs/20-reference/10-backmon-configuration/01-overview.md

 # Overview

 *backmon*'s binary must run either on a bare-metal host or inside a Docker container.
-It then can be configure through a configuration file.
+It then can be configured through a configuration file.
 In it, you specify which disks, local filesystem paths or S3 buckets, have to be monitored.

 *backmon* inspects each of the configured disks.
 If a [backup definition](../20-backup-definition/10-overview.md) is